-He is blessed to share his life with his beautiful wife Fabienne, sons Odin and Marcel (and a yet to be named, the third son coming in August!), and two mischievous cats, Captain Haddock and
+He is blessed to share his life with his beautiful wife Fabienne, sons Odin, Marcel and Sampson, and two mischievous cats, Captain Haddock and

 Dr. Kelley Miller was raised in Homer, Alaska where her grandparents owned a seafood cannery.
 She achieved her BS at The University of Florida in 1991 and completed a DVM degree at Purdue University in 1995.
 Originally interested in wildlife medicine, she ultimately decided that she wanted to, instead, focus on helping enrich owner's relationship with their pets as her pets had enriched her own life.
 She tremendously enjoys traveling and has practiced in Indiana, Oregon, Alaska, and just recently near Houston.
 While in Houston, she worked extensively with the local shelter and rescue groups, donating her time and efforts towards tackling the homeless pet problem in that area.